 For the past few years, the medical community has improved in recognizing and treating chronic pain disorders.
-Now, hospitals and nursing homes that do not manage chronic pain effectively may be cited by The Joint Commission on the Accreditation of Health Care Organizations (JCAHO).
+Now, hospitals and nursing homes that do not manage chronic pain effectively may be cited by The Joint Commission.
 Standards include educating patients about pain, measuring pain on a regular basis and improving deficiencies in pain-related care.

 The Pain Management Center at University of Maryland St. Joseph Medical Center is a place where patients may find relief from their chronic pain.
 This technologically advanced, hospital-based facility is dedicated to providing interventional and multi-modal treatments for a wide variety of pain conditions.